DCsunset/vscode-modal-editor/README.md

 ## Presets

-I am currently a user of [helix](https://github.com/helix-editor/helix), so I only create a preliminary [preset](./presets/helix.js) for it.
+The design of this extension mainly follows [helix](https://github.com/helix-editor/helix), so I create a preliminary [preset](./presets/helix.js) for it.
 It doesn't implement all helix features and some actions may have slight differences.

 You are encouraged to define your own keybindings